-Whether you are looking to redesign or renovate the whole of your home or just a room or two, hiring an interior designer can be daunting.
-But it’s definitely something you should think about if you haven’t already done so.
+Whether you’re looking to redesign the whole of your home or just renovate a room or two, hiring an interior designer can be daunting.
+However, it’s definitely something you should think about if you haven’t already done so.

-Interior Designers are not just for the rich and famous like so many people believe, they can actually save you money.
+Interior Designers are not just for the rich and famous and they can actually save you money.
 Yes you read that correctly!
-Hiring the right interior designer can save you money but not only that, they will save time and also take away the stress of the whole process.
+Hiring the right interior designer can save you money.
+They will also save time as well as take away the stress of the whole process.

-You have invested lots of money into your home and want it to be the best that it can, and that’s why hiring an interior designer is quite possibly the smartest and most sensible decision you can make.
+You’ve invested lots of money into your home and want it to be the best that it can.
+So that’s why hiring an interior designer could be most sensible decision you can make.

 So how can an interior designer save me money?

-You may think this could not be possible considering hiring someone to redesign your home will obviously provide you with added costs.
+You may think this is not possible considering hiring someone will obviously provide you with added costs.
 But these costs can be repaid many times over with the savings your designer can make.

 An experienced designer will compile a ‘Schedule of Works’ at the beginning of any project.
 This will have a detailed breakdown of pricing for each element involved.
 They will also be thinking about the small details and will know what to include before your final budget is agreed.

-Of course it is essential to have a contingency in place for any unexpected costs that may occur during the renovations, especially when demolition is part of the works.
+Of course having a contingency in place for any unexpected costs that may occur during the renovations is essential.
+Especially if demolition is required.

-Interior designers know where to shop.
-They have the best resources at their fingertips and are usually given great trade discounts – which can be passed onto their clients.
-This will also save you time and energy researching different products, brands and pricing.
+Interior designers know where to shop!
+This will save you time and energy researching different products and pricing.
+They have the best resources at their fingertips and are usually given great trade discounts – which can be passed onto clients.

-Hiring a professional will ensure mistakes aren’t made when making selections, a designer can very quickly steer you towards the right colours, materials, fixtures and fittings.
-Thus avoiding those costly mistakes and having to return or exchange any items.
+Hiring a professional will ensure mistakes aren’t made when making selections.
+A designer can very quickly steer you towards the right colours, materials, fixtures and fittings.
+Thus avoiding costly mistakes and having to return or exchange items.

 Taking out the stress of the project!

 A good interior designer will handle your project from start to finish.
-This means project managing contractors, ensuring orders arrive on time and organising and installing all furniture and accessorie items until the project is complete.
+This means project managing contractors and ensuring orders arrive on time.
+They also organise and install furniture and accessory items until the project is complete.

-It’s handy to know that most designers will have their own preferred and approved contractors and suppliers.
-Usually these are people or businesses that they have worked with before so they are confident that their work will have a high standard and finish.
+Most designers will have their own preferred and approved contractors and suppliers.
+Usually these are people or businesses that they’ve worked with before and are confident that their work will have a high standard and finish.

-They are trained to think differently, spatially and to see an overall picture that clients often cannot.
-This will ensure your project does not take twice as long as it should, and will not cost twice as much.
+They’re trained to think differently, spatially and to see an overall picture that clients often cannot.
+This will ensure your project doesn’t take twice as long as it should and won’t cost twice as much.

 Who to choose?

-With so many options in the Interior Design field dying for your business, how do you choose the Interior Designer who is right for you?
+With so many options in the Interior Design field dying for your business, how do you choose the designer who is right for you?

 - Check their credentials: